ripped-rooster/Terraform-Associate-Notes/README.md

 - **Declare Your Infrastructure**: Infrastructure is typically written declaratively via code but can be procedural (imperative) too.
 - **Speed, Cost, and Reduced Risk**: Less human intervention during deployment reduces chances of security flaws, unnecessary resources, and saves time.

+## Terraform details

+- Immutable
+- Declarative
+- Can be written in HCL or even JSON

 ## Terraform Workflow

 1. **Write Your Terraform Code**